 For years, anyone who wanted to prepare taxes could simply hang out a shingle and start filling out tax returns for a fee.
 Such operations include accountants, mom and pop tax preparation firms and storefronts that pop up in January and close in April.

 While a few states have regulated tax preparers, there was no federal oversight in place.

-In the meantime, be sure to ask any potential tax preparer for references and assurances that the office will be open after your return is filed in case you or the IRS have follow-up questions.
+However, it's the taxpayer's responsibility to check out any tax professional, with or without outside credentials.
+Be sure to ask any potential tax preparer for references and assurances that the office will be open after your return is filed in case you or the IRS has follow-up questions.